stew-anderson/blog/_posts/2025-10-08-platform-thinking-as-a-growth-strategy.markdown

 > Build what differentiates you.
 Buy what scales you

 **Almost always buy:**
-* Auth/OAuth (e.g: [Auth0](https://auth0.com/), [Okta](https://www.okta.com/), [Keycloak](https://www.keycloak.org/)): You're not more secure than the specialists (unless security is your differentiator!).
+* **Auth/OAuth** (e.g: [Auth0](https://auth0.com/), [Okta](https://www.okta.com/), [Keycloak](https://www.keycloak.org/)): You're not more secure than the specialists (unless security is your differentiator!)
-* API gateways (e.g: [Kong](https://konghq.com/), [AWS API Gateway](https://aws.amazon.com/api-gateway/)): Rate limiting and key management are solved problems.
+* **API gateways** (e.g: [Kong](https://konghq.com/), [AWS API Gateway](https://aws.amazon.com/api-gateway/)): Rate limiting and key management are solved problems.
-* Monitoring (e.g: [Grafana](https://grafana.com/), [DataDog](https://www.datadoghq.com/), [Prometheus](https://prometheus.io/)): You need visibility into what third parties are doing.
+* **Monitoring** (e.g: [Grafana](https://grafana.com/), [DataDog](https://www.datadoghq.com/), [Prometheus](https://prometheus.io/)): You need visibility into what third parties are doing.
-* Documentation platforms (e.g: [ReadMe](https://readme.com/), [Stoplight](https://stoplight.io/)): Auto-generated docs from OpenAPI specs.
+* **Documentation platforms** (e.g: [ReadMe](https://readme.com/), [Stoplight](https://stoplight.io/)): Auto-generated docs from OpenAPI specs.

-**The gray zone:**
+**The grey zone:**
-* Webhook infrastructure: Buy at small scale (e.g: Svix, Hookdeck), but if reliability/ordering is your differentiation, consider building.
+* **Webhook infrastructure**: Buy at small scale (e.g: [Svix](https://www.svix.com/), [Hookdeck](https://hookdeck.com/), [n8n](https://n8n.io/)), but if reliability/ordering is your differentiation, consider building.
-* Developer portals: Most platforms can use off-the-shelf (Backstage, ReadMe).
+* **Developer portals**: Most platforms can use off-the-shelf (e.g: [Backstage](https://backstage.io/), [OpsLevel](https://www.opslevel.com/)).
 But if integration ease is a primary reason developers choose you over competitors, where the documentation and onboarding experience is part of why they win ([Stripe](https://docs.stripe.com/development) as a great example), then custom might be worth it.
 Would a merely "good" portal lose us developers?
 If no, buy it.
-* Multi-tenancy architecture: Standard patterns (shared DB with tenant IDs, schema-per-tenant, database-per-tenant) handle most cases.
+* **Multi-tenancy architecture**: Standard patterns (shared DB with tenant IDs, schema-per-tenant, database-per-tenant) handle most cases.
 Build custom only if you have extreme regulatory requirements or truly complex isolation needs - start simple!

 **Almost always build:**
-* Your core platform API's: This is your IP.
+* **Your core platform API's**: This is your IP.
-* Extension/plugin architecture: Too specific to your domain model.
+* **Extension/plugin architecture**: Too specific to your domain model.
-* Ecosystem management: Partner onboarding and sandbox environments need to mirror your business.
+* **Ecosystem management**: Partner onboarding and sandbox environments need to mirror your business.
-* Data isolation and governance: Too tied to your compliance requirements.
+* **Data isolation and governance**: Too tied to your compliance requirements.

 ## The payoff
 Platforms outlast products.
 They create network effects, build moats and unlock innovation at the edges.
 You don't have to control everything, you just have to enable it.
 If you don't build platforms you risk becoming part of someone else's.

-## Final thoughts on current AI developments in this area
+## Final thoughts on current AI developments impacting this area
-Just as API's unlocked interoperability of services and accelerated platform growth, we're now entering the next phase with Anthropic's MCP (Model Context Protocol).
+Just as API's unlocked interoperability of services and accelerated platform growth, we're now entering the next phase with [Anthropic's MCP (Model Context Protocol)](https://www.anthropic.com/news/model-context-protocol).

-We're at a turning point where there is the potential for MCP to move us away from human-driven integrations to machine coordinated ones.
+We're at a turning point where there is the potential for [MCP](https://www.anthropic.com/news/model-context-protocol) to move us away from human-driven integrations to machine coordinated ones.
 Gone are the manual process and in return is the acceptance of allowing agents to understand, negotiate and act across platforms.

 For businesses, that's both an opportunity and a threat.
 If your platform isn't ready to speak the same "language" as others in this emerging ecosystem, you risk being abstracted away by those that are.